-This topic describes how to switch your workloads over from a master node to a replica node.
-ApsaraDB for Redis supports both automatic failovers and manual switchovers.
-You can also manually switch your workloads over from a master node to a replica node to perform disaster recovery drills and verify the error processing capabilities of clients.
-If the ApsaraDB for Redis instance is deployed in multiple zones, you can also perform a manual switchover based on your business deployment.
-This way, your applications can connect to the nearest nodes of the ApsaraDB for Redis instance.
+This topic describes how to switch workloads from a master node to a replica node.
+In addition to automatic switchovers, ApsaraDB for Redis allows you to manually switch workloads from a master node to a replica node.
+Manual switchovers can help you perform disaster recovery drills and verify the error processing capabilities of clients.
+If the ApsaraDB for Redis instance is deployed in multiple zones, you can also perform a manual switchover to allow applications to connect to the nearest node.

-The ApsaraDB for Redis instance runs the ApsaraDB for Redis Community Edition or ApsaraDB for Redis Enhanced Edition (Tair).
+The instance is an ApsaraDB for Redis Community Edition instance or a performance-enhanced or hybrid-storage instance of ApsaraDB for Redis Enhanced Edition (Tair).
 For more information, see Performance-enhanced instances and Hybrid-storage instances (phased out).

 In the following example, the Elastic Compute Service (ECS) instance on which your applications are deployed resides in Zone B, and the master node of the ApsaraDB for Redis instance resides in Zone A. The connection between the ECS instance and the master node of the ApsaraDB for Redis instance spans different zones.
 This increases network latency.
 This also affects the performance of the ApsaraDB for Redis instance and your business.